dannsam/xenko-docs/manual/graphics/materials/material-maps.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

-**Material maps** calculate how to render materials.
-They can fetch two kinds of values: color (RGB) values or scalar (single float) values.
-You can use them for several purposes, including blend maps (for combining [material layers](material-layers.md)), gloss maps, and diffuse maps.
+**Material maps** calculate how materials are rendered.
+They can use two kinds of values: color (RGB) values or scalar (single float) values.

+You can use material maps for several purposes, including blend maps (for combining [material layers](material-layers.md)), gloss maps, and diffuse maps.

 Material maps can fetch values using one of several providers:

 * **Vertex stream**: a value taken from mesh attributes
-* **Binary operator**: a combination of two other color/scalar value providers
+* **Binary operator**: a combination of any other two providers
 * **Float4 / Float**: a constant value
 * **Color**: a hex color value
 * **Shader**: a value provided by a ComputeColor shader.
 This lets you use procedural values